3 ways your air conditioner can reduce allergens in your home

 All air conditioners contain a removable filter that should be taken out regularly and washed with warm soapy water.
 Allow the filter to dry completely before replacing it in your air conditioner.
 For maximum air filtration performance, do this every 2-3 weeks, particularly during spring when there is more pollen in the air.

 It’s also important to keep the area around the outdoor air conditioning unit free of dust and debris to minimize the number of airborne particles being drawn in through the air intake.

 In addition to self-cleaning schedule, consider a professional clean once a year by a licensed air conditioner repair person for optimum performance of your air conditioner.

 Many modern air conditioners come with a built in self-cleaning function.
 In addition to regularly cleaning the filter as outlined above, be sure to follow the manufacturer’s instructions and run the self-clean function as often as directed.

 Not only will this contribute to cleaner air, your air conditioner will be running more efficiently, using less energy, and will be less likely to need repairs in the future.

 Thinking about upgrading your air conditioner?
 Need a professional clean and service before the spring weather arrives?
-Call Jaric Air Conditioning today on 1300 452 742.
+Call Jaric Air Conditioning today on 1300 452 742 or contact us online.